apache/druid/docs/design/segments.md

 file size to be within the recommended range of 300MB-700MB.
-If your segment files are larger than this range, then consider either changing the granularity of the time interval or partitioning your data and tweaking the `targetRowsPerSegment` in your `partitionsSpec` (a good starting point for this parameter is 5 million rows).
+If your segment files are larger than this range, then consider either changing the granularity of the time interval or partitioning your data and adjusting the `targetRowsPerSegment` in your `partitionsSpec`.
+(a good starting point for this parameter is 5 million rows).

 See the Sharding section below and the 'Partitioning specification' section of